 After living abroad for 5 years, Brits get free health care anywhere in the EU6.
-Our driving licenses are valid throughout the EU2, we can go work (and retire) anywhere in the EU6 (does anyone remember how awkward (and often impossible) it was to organize work Visas?), and, anywhere in the world we can use the embassies of EU states in the absence of a UK embassy6.
+Our driving licenses are valid throughout the EU2,7, we can go work (and retire) anywhere in the EU6 (does anyone remember how awkward (and often impossible) it was to organize work Visas?), and, anywhere in the world we can use the embassies of EU states in the absence of a UK embassy6.
+Membership of the EU facilitates harmonised motor insurance, vehicle registrations, number plates and other aspects of travel, and in each case, this saves individual time and expense7,8.
 Without all of this, our nearest continent becomes somewhat more difficult to navigate safely or smoothly.
-The benefits that EU members get from membership is worth alot to the UK.
+The benefits that EU members get from membership is worth alot to the UK9.

 Time and efficiency.
 The EHIC's ease-of-use saves time, and there's no requirement to organize health care cover on a country-by-country basis when travelling in the EU.

-The Erasmus programme allows students to study for short periods of time in any EU country, providing a rich choice of valuable experiences for tens of thousands of UK students11.
-"The possibility to study abroad is considered positive by 84% of EU citizens"12.
+The Erasmus programme allows students to study for short periods of time in any EU country, providing a rich choice of valuable experiences for tens of thousands of UK students14.
+"The possibility to study abroad is considered positive by 84% of EU citizens"15.
 The programme has replaced and massively simplified a historical mesh of inter-country agreements with a single framework.